shaik1002/biggitlabbomb/doc/user/group/manage.md

 Groups with disabled mentions are visualized accordingly in the autocompletion dropdown list.

-These visual cues are particularly helpful for groups with many users.
+This is particularly helpful for groups with a large number of users.

 To disable group mentions: